7 AI Grant Writing Tools Tested on Real NIH, NSF, and SBIR Proposals (2026 Rankings)

 The tools that add the most value are the ones that understand the structure of the grant writing process: parsing solicitations, tracking requirements, ensuring consistency across sections, and flagging gaps before you submit.
 Whether that comes from a purpose-built platform or a disciplined workflow using general AI depends on your team's expertise and volume of proposals.

-If you want to see how a purpose-built approach works in practice, Granted AI offers a 7-day free trial where you can upload a real solicitation and walk through the full process.
+If you want to see how a purpose-built approach works in practice, Granted AI is free to start -- no credit card required.
+Upload a real solicitation and walk through the full process.

 Keep Reading